hgaiser/moonshine/README.md

 1. [x] Document required setup for audio.
 1. [ ] Document pairing process.
-1. [ ] Move crates to their own repository and publish on crates.io.
 1. [x] Automatically create certificate when no certificate is found.
 1. [ ] AV1 support.
 1. [ ] Gyro support for controllers that support it.